cwittens/DispersiveShallowWater.jl/docs/src/solvers.md

 ### Upwind Operators

-For equations that benefit from upwind discretizations (such as the Serre-Green-Naghdi equations), you can use upwind SBP operators:
+For equations that benefit from upwind discretizations (such as the Serre-Green-Naghdi equations), you can use [upwind SBP Operators](@ref upwind_sbp):

 **For periodic boundary conditions:**
 ```julia